alpinejs/alpine/README.md

 ```

 You can even use it for non-trivial things:
-*Pre-fetching a dropdown's HTML content on hover*
+*Pre-fetching a dropdown's HTML content on hover.*
 ```html
 <div x-data="{ open: false }">
     <button